 ISRF Mid-Career Fellow 2017-18

-Sherrill Stroschein is a Senior Lecturer in Politics in the Department of Political Science at University College London, and Director of the Master’s Program on Democracy and Comparative Politics (since 2005).
+Sherrill Stroschein is a Reader in Politics in the Department of Political Science at University College London, and Director of the Master’s Program on Democracy and Comparative Politics (since 2005).
 Previously she was an Academy Scholar at the Harvard Academy for International and Area Studies and an Assistant Professor at Ohio University.

 Her research emphasises two main questions.
 First, why and how do individuals mobilise along lines of identity in politics – particularly ethnic identities?
 What do such mobilisations mean for coexistence?
 Second, what are the implications of mobilised ethnic identities within democratic institutions?
 The politics of ethnic enclaves, where demographics are reversed at the local level, is the focus of her current research project.

 In addition to journal articles, she has published Ethnic Struggle, Coexistence, and Democratization in Eastern Europe (Cambridge 2012), and the edited volume Governance in Ethnically Mixed Cities (Routledge 2007).
 She is associate editor of the journal Problems of Post-Communism and is involved in planning for the Association for the Study of Nationalities (ASN).
 Much of her research has focused on Eastern Europe, and she has a working knowledge of several European languages.